valkey-io/valkey-doc/docs/manual/client-side-caching.md

 Regardless of what schema is used, there is a simple fact: many very large applications implement some form of client-side caching, because it is the next logical step to having a fast store or a fast cache server.
-For this reason Redis 6 implements direct support for client-side caching, in order to make this pattern much simpler to implement, more accessible, reliable, and efficient.
+For this reason Valkey implements direct support for client-side caching, in order to make this pattern much simpler to implement, more accessible, reliable, and efficient.